-The Soviet atomic tests of the early 1950s heralded the beginning of a nuclear arms race – the most frightening aspect of the Cold War.
-Both powers invested heavily in their nuclear weapons programs, partly because neither ever had an accurate idea of the nuclear arsenal of the other.
-The US, believing in non-existent shortfalls between its own arsenal and that of the USSR (the so-called ‘bomber gap’ and ‘missile gap’) focused on stockpiling large amounts of nuclear devices.
-By 1962 America had almost 7,000 nuclear warheads, in comparison to Soviet Russia’s 500 warheads.
-American nuclear weapons production eased during the mid-1960s; by 1970 the US had just under 4,000 nuclear warheads, almost half the amount from a decade before.
-Instead of increasing their nuclear stockpile, US military planners turned their attention to new and more efficient ways of delivering nuclear and non-nuclear weapons.
+The Soviet atomic tests of the early 1950s heralded the beginning of a nuclear arms race.
+This became the most frightening aspect of the Cold War.
+The US and USSR invested heavily in their nuclear weapons programs, in part because neither superpower had an accurate idea of the nuclear arsenal of the other.
+American policy-makers suggested there were shortfalls between its own arsenal and that of the Soviets.
+This so-called ‘bomber gap’ and ‘missile gap’ led to the stockpiling of large amounts of nuclear devices.
+By 1962, America had almost 7,000 nuclear warheads, in comparison to Soviet Russia’s 500 warheads.
+American nuclear weapons production eased during the mid-1960s, while older weapons were decommissioned.
+By 1970 the US had just under 4,000 nuclear warheads, almost half the amount from a decade before.
+Instead of increasing their stores of nuclear weapons, US military planners focused on new and more efficient ways of delivering them.

-The Soviets, in contrast, continued to increase nuclear weapons production through the late 1960s and 1970s.
-Moscow opted for size rather than quantity, ordering a much greater number of strategic weapons (high-yield nuclear warheads for use against enemy cities or installations) than tactical devices (small nuclear-tipped weapons for battlefield use).
-In 1962 the Russians test-detonated Tsar Bomba (‘king of bombs’) – a hydrogen bomb eight metres in length and weighing 27 tons – on an island in remote northern Siberia.
-With an explosive yield the equivalent of 50 megatons, Tsar Bomba was 1,400 times larger than the ‘Fat Man’ device that devastated Hiroshima, and ten times the strength of all the explosives fired by all countries during World War II.
-In the mid-1970s, the total megatonnage of Soviet nuclear weapons passed that of the US – though the Americans had double the number of individual nuclear devices.
+The Soviets, in contrast, increased nuclear weapons production through the late 1960s and 1970s.
+Moscow opted for size rather than quantity, ordering a greater number of strategic weapons (high-yield nuclear warheads for use against enemy cities or installations) than tactical devices (small nuclear-tipped weapons for battlefield use).
+In 1962 the Russians tested Tsar Bomba (‘king of bombs’), the largest nuclear device ever detonated.
+A hydrogen bomb eight metres in length and weighing 27 tons, Tsar Bomba was detonated over an island in remote northern Siberia.
+It had an explosive yield of 50 megatons: 1,400 times more powerful than the ‘Fat Man’ device that devastated Hiroshima and ten times the strength of all explosives fired by all countries during World War II.
+In the mid-1970s, the total megatonnage of Soviet nuclear weapons exceeded that of the US, however, the Americans had double the number of individual nuclear devices.

-The proliferation of nuclear weapons produced a strategic doctrine called ‘mutually-assured destruction’, aptly given the acronym MAD.
-This strategy was based on the knowledge that the nuclear firepower of both the US and USSR was capable of utterly destroying the other – and that if one nation launched a nuclear attack, the other would detect it and reciprocate with a nuclear strike of similar force.
-MAD proponents argued that since launching a nuclear attack was akin to signing your own country’s death warrant, this served as a deterrent to nuclear aggression.
-Hindsight suggests that MAD was ultimately effective (there was never a nuclear exchange between the US and the USSR) but it was an extremely risky policy.
-MAD was most fragile at moments of high tension, such as the 1962 Cuban missile crisis.
-After the Cold War it was revealed that in the event of a war with the USSR, American and British military commanders had authorisation to use tactical nuclear weapons (smaller warheads, for use on the battlefield); in contrast, Soviet orders determined that any nuclear attack on its forces legitimised a full-scale nuclear response.
+The acquisition of nuclear weapons by both superpowers led to a strategic doctrine called ‘mutually-assured destruction’.
+MAD, as it was aptly known, was based on the idea of reciprocation.
+It was common knowledge that American and Soviet nuclear firepower was capable of utterly destroying the other – and if one launched a nuclear attack, the other would detect it and respond with a nuclear attack of similar force.
+Proponents of MAD argued that launching a nuclear attack was akin to signing your own country’s death warrant, so this served as a deterrent to nuclear aggression.
+There was never a nuclear exchange between the US and the USSR so MAD seems to have been effective – but it was a risky policy.
+It was most fragile during moments of tension and potential confrontation, such as the 1962 Cuban missile crisis.
+After the Cold War, it was revealed that American and British military commanders were authorised to use tactical nuclear weapons, should war break out with the Soviet Union.
+On the other side, Soviet orders determined that any nuclear attack on its forces would legitimise a full-scale nuclear response.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation:

-J. Llewellyn et al, “Nuclear weapons”, Alpha History, accessed [today’s date], http://alphahistory.com/coldwar/nuclear-weapons/.
+J. Llewellyn et al, “Nuclear weapons”, Alpha History, accessed [today’s date], https://alphahistory.com/coldwar/nuclear-weapons/.